torreyhogan/flickr-search/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Simple site that searches Flickr photos by user id's.
+This site uses figaro to store the api keys and secrets, and Flickraw to access the Flickr API.

+Steps to run:

+1) cd into site directory
+2) run $ bundle install
+3) run $ rails server
+4) search away